-For any Melbourne landbased Snapper fisho, spring spells excitement as the red army moves into the bays every year.
+For any Melbourne land-based Snapper fisho, spring spells excitement as the red army moves into the bays every year.
 My 2013 Snapper season started a few months before in winter, with the gathering of Calamari for strip baits.
-October and November are usually my favourite months and the first trip was preceded with another squid trip from the beach.
+October and November are usually my favourite months and the first trip was preceded by another squid trip from the beach.

-I fished for Squid for a while and to my horror a massive squd had gone around the pier pylon and somehow got stuck.
-All i got back was this massive tentacle.
+I fished for Squid for a while and to my horror, a massive squid had gone around the pier pylon and somehow got stuck.
+All I got back was this massive tentacle.

 Later that night my rod went off first and another nice Snapper of 4.3kg hit the planks.

-Just when i thought the day couldn’t get any better, Brad’s rod went off and there was some massive headshakes.
+Just when I thought the day couldn’t get any better, Brad’s rod went off and there were some massive headshakes.
 The fish gave him a great battle and when it popped up we thought it might be a 20lb’er as it looked huge.
-I netted it with some difficulty from 3 meters above with my Busted Net and eventually it pulled the scales down to 6.34kg which was Brad’s pb Snapper.
+I netted it with some difficulty from 3 meters above with my Busted Net and eventually, it pulled the scales down to 6.34kg which was Brad’s pb Snapper.
 What a great day.

-With all the Snapper reports from Portland during the week i decided to head back down and have another crack, hoping to land a big Snapper on 4kg line.
-When i got there Friday night, it seemed the hot bite had slowed down with only one fish caught in the morning.
+With all the Snapper reports from Portland during the week, I decided to head back down and have another crack, hoping to land a big Snapper on a 4kg line.
+When I got there Friday night, it seemed the hot bite had slowed down with only one fish caught in the morning.

 Fishing was tough with side wind and lack of fish.
-The only thing i caught by lunchtime Saturday was a Squid which hooked itself on my 2 hook rigged Pilchard.
+The only thing I caught by lunchtime Saturday was a Squid that hooked itself on my 2 hook rigged Pilchard.
 The Squid went straight back out and about 2 hours later the rod finally buckled over with the telltale signs of a Snapper.

-The next day i hiked back in with all the gear to stay two nights on the rocks and i was planning on fishing 4kg line for an ANSA record.
+The next day I hiked back in with all the gear to stay two nights on the rocks and I was planning on fishing a 4kg line for an ANSA record.

-After loosing a quality fish on the 4kg gear trying to land it i spat the dummy for a while.
+After losing a quality fish on the 4kg gear trying to land it I spat the dummy for a while.
 Somehow the sinker wrapped around the gaff head after the first shot bounced off and it was all over.
 I estimated the fish to be around 6-8kg but will never know.

 I did manage to release another smaller fish.